Traces, extensions, co-normal derivatives and solution regularity of elliptic systems with smooth and non-smooth coefficients: Partial differential operator extensions and co-normal derivatives for infinitely smooth coefficients

-Lemma \ref{GCDl} for the generalised co-normal derivative and Definition \ref{Hst} imply the following statement. \begin{lemma} Under hypotheses of Definition \ref{Dccd}, the canonical co-normal derivative $T^+u$ is independent of the operator $\gamma_{-1}$, the operator $T^+ : H^{s,-\ha}(\Omega;L)\to H^{s-\tha}(\pO)$ is continuous, and the first Green identity holds in the following form,
+Theorem \ref{GCDl} for the generalized co-normal derivative and Definition \ref{Hst} imply the following statement. \begin{theorem} Under hypotheses of Definition \ref{Dccd}, the canonical co-normal derivative $T^+u$ is independent of the operator $\gamma_{-1}$, the operator $T^+ : H^{s,-\ha}(\Omega;A)\to H^{s-\tha}(\pO)$ is continuous, and the first Green identity holds in the following form,

-\end{lemma} Thus unlike the generalised co-normal derivative, the canonical co-normal derivative is uniquely defined by the function $u$ and the operator $L$ only, uniquely fixing an extension of the latter on the boundary.
+\end{theorem} Thus unlike the generalized co-normal derivative, the canonical co-normal derivative is uniquely defined by the function $u$ and the operator $A$ only, uniquely fixing an extension of the latter on the boundary.